A treasure hunt of a different kind - an educational, imaginative kind!

 Mike Dumbleton, the author, has won many awards including the Federal Minister's Award for Outstanding Contribution to improving literacy.

-As you will notice, I have deliberately only given readers a 'tantalising taste' for each story, hoping rather to encourage parents to locate these wondrous childrens' books at a local library (see above for local libraries) and then to go off on an adventure to find the allocated Story Seat.
+As you will notice, I have deliberately only given readers a 'tantalising taste' for each story, hoping rather to encourage parents to locate these wondrous childrens' books at a local library - follow this link to find your local library - and then to go off on an adventure to find the allocated Story Seat.
 What fun this imaginative reading adventure is guaranteed to be!

 Have fun, little bookworms!